-To facilitate this year’s events, CHM created this events portal to advertise and connect to live and pre-recorded home movie programs from around the world. [a link and instructions for entering your event on this page are below] CHM envisions this portal as a landing page for people inside and outside of your community to engage with your content on the day of your event – this will be one of the unique new features of HMD 2021 online.
+To facilitate this year’s events, CHM created this events portal to advertise and connect to live and pre-recorded home movie programs from around the world. [a link and instructions for entering your event on this page are below] CHM envisions this portal as a landing page for people inside and outside of your community to engage with your content on the day of your event.

 We ask that you post your event at least 2 weeks in advance.
 And remember, every day is Home Movie Day!
-This year especially we are encouraging events throughout the month of October and beyond.
+We are encouraging events throughout the month of October and beyond.

 When should I hold my event?

-Anytime throughout the month of October!
+Anytime throughout the month of October or beyond!
 One thing to keep in mind when you’re scheduling your event is to coordinate your event based on when other cities have scheduled theirs.
-This way, if you’re aiming to attract an audience outside your community you can avoid conflicting with a number of other HMDs.
-Since we are encouraging hosts to celebrate Home Movie Day the entire month of October this year, scheduling overlaps should be easily avoidable.
+This way, if you’re aiming to attract a virtual audience outside your community you can avoid conflicting with a number of other HMDs.
+Since we are encouraging hosts to celebrate Home Movie Day any day of the year, scheduling overlaps should be easily avoidable.